shadowmanos/shadowmanos.github.io/ManosNikolaidisCV.md

 #### [Pulselive Ltd](http://pulselive.com/)
 *London, UK (February 2016 – now)*

-I create microservices with *Java SE 8* as a member of the backend team.
+I create microservices with *Java 8* in support of sports websites and mobile apps.
 The main functionality is to record all match events (goals, red cards, substitutions etc) from a data feed and provide aggregated stats for teams, players and competitions.
-I've been involved in the official websites for [Premier League](https://www.premierleague.com) and [World Rugby](http://www.worldrugby.org) and also supported the pertinent mobile apps.
+I've been involved in the official websites for [Premier League](https://www.premierleague.com) and [World Rugby](http://www.worldrugby.org) and the pertinent mobile apps.
 These are high traffic websites, so optimizing SQL queries and caching are prominent activities.
-I have also dealt with push notifications for mobile apps, secure login in websites and software clients for external APIs.
+I have also dealt with push notifications for mobile apps and secure login in websites.
 I typically deal directly with product management, creative, front-end departments and external partners.

-Other tech we use includes *Spring-Boot, Hibernate, MySQL, thrift, Maven, Linux* and about half the services provided by *AWS*.
+Out tech stack includes *Spring-Boot, Hibernate, MySQL, thrift, Maven, Linux* and about half the services provided by *AWS*.

 #### Pilotware Ltd
 *London, UK (February 2015 – February 2016)*

-I designed and developed a service for Natural Language Processing.
+I designed and developed a software service for Natural Language Processing.
 The input was text in English and the output an XML document with information extracted from the text.
-NLP was based on the CoreNLP library from Stanford University and the functionality was quite more advanced than what is achievable with regex or sentiment analysis.
+NLP was based on the CoreNLP library from Stanford University and the functionality was a level above regex or sentiment analysis.
-To provide the required latency and throughput and allow software updates on a running system without downtime, I came up with an architecture composed of multiple instances in different servers behind a load balancer and messaging to update configuration at runtime.
+I came up with and implemented a message broker based architecture for load balancing and live updates without downtime.
 I was also tasked with leading a small team around this project, including a front-end engineer and a few research scientists.
 All services ran at in-house servers and I cooperated with a dedicated sysadmin for deployment, monitoring etc.

-Tech used included *JavaSE 8, CoreNLP, Maven, ActiveMQ, Linux.*
+The tech stack included *Java 8, CoreNLP, Maven, ActiveMQ, Linux.*

 #### [Shadow Robot Company Ltd](https://www.shadowrobot.com)
 *London, UK (August 2013 – February 2015)*